 An electrically controlled, air-cooled brake, the EC creates load by inducing a magnetic field in a rotating disc.
 The rotating disc produces heat that is dissipated in air or with water.
-Power Test uses EC brakes for absorption in lower power applications and makes engine dynamometers rated up to 250 HP.
+SuperFlow uses EC brakes for absorption in lower power applications and makes engine dynamometers rated up to 250 HP.
 We also use EC brakes on a large range of chassis dynamometers for vehicle testing.

 Alternating Current (AC) Regenerative

 AC dynamometers create a load and can return power to the electrical grid through variable frequency regenerative power electronics.
 Where permitted, the operator of an AC dynamometer can receive payment (or credit) from the utility for the returned power.
 These dynos allow for fast transient testing with the ability to simulate the forces on an engine while a vehicle is rolling downhill or control the transient test patterns in emissions test cycles.
 AC regenerative technology is used on engine dynamometers ranging from 10 HP to 5,000 HP, as well as chassis dynamometers requiring transient or road-load control.

 Dyno testing is essential if you are a manufacturer or service technician and want to:

 • Address engine performance and durability before installation